Changing Gears In Poker

 When the dynamics of the table changes

 Sometimes in poker, the way the table is playing will start to change, as players gradually play tighter or become looser.
-If you can spot when the dynamics of the table is changing for whatever reason, you can capitalise on it by adapting your game accordingly.
+If you can spot when the dynamics of the table is changing for whatever reason, you can capitalize on it by adapting your game accordingly.
 Of course you can carry on the same way you have been playing throughout the session, but again you are missing out on a great opportunity to maximize your winnings by not taking note of the changes.

 When players leave the table or when new players join.